Resident Associate Program

 What is the Resident Associate Program?

-Through RAP, Loyola encourages small and mid-size firms to hire our most recent graduates for one year at a salary similar to a post-graduate legal fellowship, while the Law School shares the responsibility of continuing to train the graduates.
+Through RAP, we encourage small and mid-size firms that do not typically hire entry-level attorneys, to hire our most recent graduates at a salary similar to a post-graduate legal fellowship, and the Law School shares the responsibility of continuing to train them.

 How Does the Resident Associate Program Work?

-- Cost: Employers can hire a newly licensed attorney and pay a salary that is lower than the market rate; we don’t specify the annual salary to be paid, but suggest paying between $52,000 and $68,000 per year.
+- Cost: Employers can hire a newly licensed attorney and pay a salary that is lower than the market rate; we leave it to the employer's discretion but suggest paying between $56,000 and $72,000 per year.

-- Commitment: The Resident Associate will be hired for a year; at the end of the year, the employer and the associate can discuss the option of permanent employment
+- Commitment: The Resident Associate will be hired for a minimum of one year; the employer and the associate determine if the associate will stay on for a longer term.

 What Does the Training Cover?